infinitule/PRISM/README.md

 </tr>
 </table>

-> *"The Himalayas taught us that the highest peaks are reached one recursive step at a time."*
+> *"The Himalayas taught me that the highest peaks are conquered one recursive step at a time."*

 ---